Whether you play it safe or go bold, choosing a grout color should never be an afterthought.

 Before using any grout stain or paint, investigate the product carefully to make sure the product’s performance lives up to its manufacturer’s claims.
 Also be sure to follow the application instructions to the letter, lest you end up with a permanently botched dye job that can’t be hidden under a hat.

 Find a professional to color your grout for you.
-Fill out the form below.

 Philip Schmidt is a home improvement author and editor based in Colorado.
 He enjoys honey-do lists and boring his family with random facts about houses.